awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 **To change the time zone for a primary DB instance**

 1. Pause RDS Custom automation\.
-For more information, see [Pausing and resuming RDS Custom automation](#custom-managing.pausing)\.
+For more information, see [Pausing and resuming your RDS Custom DB instance](#custom-managing.pausing)\.

 1. \(Optional\) Change the time zone of the DB instance, for example by using the following command\.